Your First Workflow

 Build Command

-If you're using the Python example template, this is the following:
+If you're using a Render-provided template, this is the following:

-Otherwise, provide the command that Render should use to build your workflow.
+Otherwise, provide the command that Render should use to install dependencies and build your code.

 Start Command

-If you're using the Python example template, this is the following:
+If you're using a Render-provided template, this is the following:

 Otherwise, provide the command that Render should use to start your workflow.